Isdera: History

-In 2017, Isdera entered into a partnership with a Chinese electric vehicle startup WM Motors to design and produce electric cars.
-The 2018 Isdera Commendatore GT is the first vehicle developed as a result of this partnership and was unveiled at the Auto China 2018.
+In 2017, Isdera entered into a partnership with Chinese electric vehicle startup WM Motor to design and produce electric cars.
+In 2018 the Isdera Commendatore GT was developed to support the marketing activities of WM Motors for the EX5 Pro which was designed by Isdera and co-branded Isdera.
+Both cars were unveiled together at the Auto China 2018.
 Like preceding Isdera automobiles, the GT also employs gull-wing doors.
+The co-branded Isdera EX5 Pro was produced in a small batch of only a few hundred cars and sold in the Chinese market.
+In 2020 the cooperation with WM Motor ended.